cja5553/tweets_mining_social_concerns_orphans/README.md

 # Title: Applications of social-media mining in examining the social concerns of orphans during the early stages of the COVID-19 pandemic
 Author: Charles Alba

-To be submitted to AI & Society (student forum)
+To be submitted to Information Discovery & Knowledge

 Please Cite as: Alba, C (2022).
 Applications of social-media mining in examining the social concerns of orphans during the early stages of the COVID-19 pandemic.
 Working Paper